DevsCube-Official/AETERNUM/README.md

 - It regenerates like normal health.
 - *Generally* an ability costs an EN amount equivalent to the level of the ability to use.
 - Passive abilities and Key abilities do not use EN.
-- Your current amount of EN displayed when you hold the ability wheel.
+- Your current amount of EN is displayed when you hold the ability wheel.
 - A different icon will show depending on your current class.
 (Have fun seeing them in survival - or by ripping them from the resourcepack!)
 - **Eating Beetroot will generate 2 mana.** This can be disabled in the config.